 - The Lambda architecture: principles for architecting realtime Big Data systems, blog post by James Kinley

-- Lambda Architecture: How to Achieve Big Data Velocity & Volume, article by Christian Prokopp
+- Lambda Architecture: Achieving Velocity and Volume with Big Data, article by Christian Prokopp

 Who is behind this?